 The Hungarian Capital Budapest on the Danube is a popular second stop over to Prague now in East-Central Europe.
 Hungary was the dominant power in Slovakia and other neighbouring states for 300 years and sided with the Germans in World War II, but today is a prominent EU state and NATO member.

 Former Yugoslav state on the beautiful Adriatic coast.
 Flights from Bristol to Split or to nearby Venice.
 Involved in a bloody war with Serbia in the 90’s.
-Not yet an EU member state.
+Now an EU member state.

 So far we’ve made links with several Croatian towns from Pula to Vrsar to Makarska to Dubrovnik and usually pop over the border to Bosnia.